GiuseppeBaldini/Noteclip/README.md

 I included a batch file to run the program directly from the Run window simply typing <code>noteclip [note name]</code>.

-NOTE: _Change filepath in Batch file to reflect location of the program on your computer_
+NOTE: _Change filepath in Batch file to reflect location of the program on your computer._

 ### Improvements